ThoughtWorks-DPS/circlecigen/README.md

 **.circleci/pre-approve.yml**

 This file is a template that will be populate with instance specific info when the pipeline is generated from within the config.yml pipeline.
+All values in the env_instance.tfvars.json configuration are avaliable to be used in the jinja template.
+Keep in mind that the same yaml template is used for each role so it will not work to have a value that ONLY exists in a single instance or role if the value appears in the yaml template.

 ```yaml
       - terraform/plan: